Why Alzheimer’s Is Called Type 3 Diabetes. Plus, How to Lower Your Risk

 How to combat Alzheimer’s with cyclical ketosis

-Cyclical ketosis is an adaptive ketogenic state in which you cycle in and out of burning fat and carbs for fuel.
+Cyclical ketosis is a key way to improve brain health.
+In this approach to the keto diet, you cycle in and out of burning fat and carbs for fuel.
 You can reach ketosis through a high-fat, low-carb diet (less than 50 grams of net carbs a day), however for some people – women in particular – it’s challenging to remain in this state all the time.

 Enter a cyclical ketogenic diet like the Bulletproof Diet.
 You follow a high-fat, low-carb meal plan five to six days a week.
 On day seven, you up your carb intake to roughly 150 grams, during what’s called a carb refeed day.
 In this way, your body learns to utilize both fat and carbs for fuel by what’s called metabolic flexibility.
 Since, in cases of Alzheimer’s, the brain doesn’t use sugar well and thus becomes insulin resistant, a cyclical ketogenic diet will minimize the damage sugar causes, though still provide you with ample fuel in the form of healthy fats.

 As you become more and more fat-adapted on a cyclical ketogenic diet, you’ll retrain your brain mitochondria – those powerhouses that make cellular energy – to become resilient and metabolically strong in the absence of glucose.
 Bonus: You’ll also give your IDE enzymes a chance to clean house on any cognitive-impairing plaque that shouldn’t be hanging out in your brain anyway.

 - Follow the Bulletproof Diet and restrict carbs for several days to get into the ketogenic habit.
 Then, after two weeks, reintegrate carbs on carb refeed days.
 Aim for Bulletproof-friendly sweet potatoes, squash, and white rice one day a week on your carb refeed days.